Sendai Nanda Tag

 I actually tried it!

-The first game was just a test run, so I only played one round.
+The first game was just a test run, so we only played one round.

-The participants were myself, a friend who accompanied me as a photographer, and a member of the public.
+The participants were myself, a friend who accompanied me as a photographer, and some members of the public.

 The first card I drew was